HELPING YOU WORK ON THE BUSINESS

 The introspection helps you establish where your business sits on the Matrix.
 You assess how your organisation measures up against 13 Growth Probability Indicators (GPIs); each critical to achieving profitable and sustainable growth.

+The Matrix simply reflects your perceptions, so it’s not a formal benchmarking tool.
 Its primary purpose is to support an increased level of reflection that will help you prioritise critical ‘on the business’ activities and track progress against these on a quarterly basis.

 A QUARTERLY RHYTHM

 This iterative process is not a magic wand, it’s a ‘small steps quickly’ approach that will increase alignment on critical issues and move your business towards the top right of the Matrix.

 It starts with a personal introspection and then explores the views of the rest of the senior team.
 This gently surfaces different opinions and assumptions in order to help the team prioritise a handful of objectives.
 You then make, measure and celebrate progress before recalibrating, reprioritising and repeating.

 This embeds a highly productive, quarterly rhythm that keeps everyone pulling in the same direction.

 The Matrix works best when it is shared with the whole senior team.
 Once you have completed your introspection, sign up to Quarterli™, choose whose opinions you want to canvas and invite them to undertake the same introspection.